astropy/astropy/docs/models/new.rst

 arguments the name of the parameter, its value, the instance of the class and the number of parameter sets.

-Next, provide a method to evaluate the model, called `eval` and a method to compute its derivatives, called `deriv`.
+Next, provide a method, called `eval,  to evaluate the model and a method, called `deriv`,  to compute its derivatives.
 The evaluation method takes all input coordinates as separate arguments and a parameter set.
 For this example:

 ::

     def eval(self, x, params):
         return params[0] * np.exp((-(1/(params[2]**2)) * (x-params[1])**2))